ajay9634/EXAGEAR-XEGW/README.md

 ### ⚠️ Dxvk compatibility on Exagear

-- dxvk 0.96 - for directX 10/11 (Supported in any wine)
+- Dxvk 0.96 - for directX 10/11 (Supported in any wine)
-- dxvk 1.10 - for some directX 9 games like city racing (Supported in any wine)
+- Dxvk 1.10 - for some directX 9 games like city racing (Supported in any wine)
-- dxvk 1.10.3 - stable for most directX 9 games (Supported in any wine)
+- Dxvk 1.10.3 - stable for most directX 9 games (Supported in any wine)
-- dxvk 2.0 to the latest - useful in most dx8 and dx9 games (Supported in wine 7.1 and later)
+- Dxvk 2.0 to the latest - useful in most dx8 and dx9 games (Supported in wine 7.1 and later)

 ### ✅ Compatibility Optimization

-- install MPC player and it's codecs to fix sound and video issues ( eg. Morrowind sound issue)
+- Install MPC player and it's codecs to fix sound and video issues ( eg. Morrowind sound issue)

-- install wine 8.2 for better compatibility or install different wine from the Start Menu
+- Install wine 8.2 for better compatibility or install different wine from the Start Menu

-- try different core
+- Try different core

-- try different wined3d or dxvk
+- Try different wined3d or dxvk

 - Try different registry fixes from the Start Menu